IvanPleshkov/qdrant_canaria_hackaton/README.md

 ## Using discovery search to analyse players promts

 To implemets such search, I used new Discovery API feature with context and target.
-Context pairs have similar positive point - `target` text from json.
+Context pairs have similar positive point - `entity` text from json.
 Negative - known actions.
 Target is a some random direction (text embedding from random phrase):

 ![Discovery1](images/discovery_1.jpg)